maksymsan/persistent-web-app-1/README.md

 # persistent-web-app-1
-This is a coding task for a Java Developer position.
-It requires usage of Maven or Gradle and Spring Boot.
+This was a coding task for a Java Developer position.
+It required usage of Maven or Gradle and Spring Boot.
+I decided to improve the code after the interview.